If you’re anything like us, you will have questions. Below are a listing of the most common questions asked by our incoming students.

 Potential applicants are encouraged to schedule a visit with their admissions counselor.
 We would be happy to discuss application requirements and potential application concerns during a one on one meeting.
 Please call our office at 413.205.3700 to schedule a meeting.

 Our programs are designed for the working professional.
 Times and locations of classes vary by program and location, please contact Graduate Admissions at 413-205-3700 or by email at email@example.com for more specific information.

 Non-native speakers of English who wish to pursue a graduate degree must submit evidence of proficiency in the English language.
 Applicants will be granted an automatic TOEFL waiver if they have earned an undergraduate degree from a country whose official language is English.

 Results from the Test of English as a Foreign Language (TOEFL), require a minimum overall score of 550 for the paper-based test, 213 for the computer-based test, or 80 for the Internet-based test.
 Results from the International English Language Testing System (IELTS) Academic Model, require a minimum overall score of 6.5.
 Schools and programs may have higher standards that prevail over the Graduate School policy.
 TOEFL or IELTS scores are only official when submitted directly from the testing service, copies will not be accepted.
 All testing scores are only valid for two years from the exam date.

-No. Due to varying on campus requirements, not all of our programs are F1 Visa eligible.
-Low Residency programs (EdD programs with concentrations in Teaching and Learning, Educational Leadership and Supervision, Professional Counseling and Supervision, Individual and Institutional Development and Psychology as well as the Master of Arts in Counseling Psychology), Masters of Education (MEd and CAGS), and online programs (Master of Science in Nursing and Doctorate of Occupational Therapy) are ineligible for international students seeking an F1 Visa.
+No. Due to varying on-campus requirements, not all of our programs are F1 Visa eligible.
+Low Residency programs EdD programs with concentrations in Teaching and Learning, Educational Leadership and Supervision, Professional Counseling and Supervision, Master of Arts in Counseling Psychology, Masters of Education (MEd and CAGS), and online programs (Master of Science in Nursing and Doctorate of Occupational Therapy) are ineligible for international students seeking an F1 Visa.